mc68-net/r8format/README.md

 - `bin/detok`: A command-line detokenization tool.
-Given an input filename, it will read that as a tokenized BASIC file and print the detokenized version to stdout in UTF-8 (the user's locale is ignored) or MSX-BASIC encoding.
+Given an input filename, it will read that as a tokenized BASIC file and print the detokenized version to stdout in UTF-8 (the user's locale is ignored) or GHB/MSX-BASIC (see below) encoding.
 Give the `-h` option for help.
 - `Test`: A Bash script to set up a Python virtual environment and run the unit tests.
 Any parameters passed to this will be passed on to `pytest`.
 - `pylib/bastok/`: A Python module containing the (de-)tokenization tools.